satwikkansal/wtfpython/generated.md

   The behavior is due to the matching of empty substring(`''`) with slices of length 0 in the original string.

 ---

-# TODO: Hell of an example!

-Trying to come up with an example that combines multiple examples discussed above, making it difficult for the reader to guess the output correctly :sweat_smile:.

 # Contributing